pymeasure/pymeasure/docs/quick_start.rst

     pip install pymeasure

-Depending on your operating system, using this method may require additional work to install the required dependencies, which include the Qt libaries.
+Depending on your operating system, using this method may require additional work to install the required dependencies, which include the Qt libraries.

 Installing VISA
 ---------------